 In the baseline model, we control for all observed variables in a standard way.
 Specifically, we include age (linear and squared), tenure (linear and squared), vocational education (9 categories), citizen status (6 categories), marital status (3 categories), occupation (39 [20] categories in the private [public] sector), industry sector (36 [12] categories in the private [public] sector), management position (5 categories [and a missing dummy for public sector]), region (7 categories), establishment size (5 categories), and employment share as a fraction of full time (4 categories).
 Furthermore, we control for the dummy variables of temporary employment, employment contract with hourly wages, collective wage agreement, overtime hours payment, bonus payments (e.g., from profit sharing), supplementary wages (e.g., for shift work), and extra salary (e.g. Christmas and holiday salaries).
-Overall, the baseline model includes 117 control variables in the specification for the public sector.
+Overall, the baseline model includes 117 control variables in the specification for the public sector and 74 control variables in the specification for the public sector.